-Next tour: Probably October 2017 in the build-up to International Anti-Slavery Day.
+Next tour: Wed 18 October 2017 on International Anti-Slavery Day.

 Manchester amassed the biggest number of signatures for the petition against slavery that went before Parliament.
 Sadly the petition was destroyed when the Houses of Parliament burned down in 1834.